 Aono says that every project has its own drama, and that they are all impressive.
 Among them, the one that is most memorable is the creation of a lounge, restaurant and chapel in the huge atrium of the foreign-affiliated hotel "Hilton Fukuoka Sea Hawk" in Fukuoka.

-Aono: "The architect was the famous architect Cesar Pelli.
-I was in charge of the huge atrium space that houses the dining area and chapel.
-It was a project that eliminated the boundaries between architecture and interiors, like creating a building within a building, something I had been thinking about since my student days.
-I think it was also significant in that it gave me the opportunity to work on a project with people from overseas."
+Aono: "The architecture was handled by the renowned architect César Pelli.
+I was in charge of the massive atrium space within it, which includes a dining area and a chapel.
+It's like creating a building within a building, a project that truly blurs the boundaries between architecture and interiors, something I'd been conceptualizing since my student days.
+It was also significant because it gave me the opportunity to work on projects with people from overseas."

 Aono says that there is someone he is currently aiming for.

-Aono: "I would like to become a creator like the London-based designer Thomas Heatherwick.
-I hope that no.10 can become a team that can handle any kind of 3D concept design."
+Aono: "I hope to become a creator like Thomas Heatherwick, a designer based in London.
+I want no.10 to become a team that can handle all kinds of 3D concept design."

-Participating in projects other than concept design, aiming for NOMURA 's sustainable growth and contribution to society
+Participating in projects beyond concept design.
+Aiming for the sustainable growth and social contribution of NOMURA Co.,Ltd.

-In addition to his activities as a member of no.10, Aono is also involved in a variety of other projects.
-One of these is the Future Creation Research Institute, which began in 2022.
+In addition to his activities as no.10, Aono participates in various other projects.
+One of these is the Future Creation Institute, which began in 2022.

-Aono: "This is an initiative aimed at establishing and strengthening spatial research capabilities to create corporate value and ensure sustainable growth for NOMURA We are working to create and research signs of the future in space.
+Aono: "This initiative aims to build and strengthen NOMURA Co.,Ltd. 's spatial research function for creating corporate value and achieving sustainable growth.
+Our activities are focused on creating and researching glimpses of the future in space.
 Currently, six members are participating."

-Aono also serves as team leader for a project to scientifically verify the relationship between space, behavior, and psychology as part of NOMURA 's social good initiatives.
+Furthermore, Aono also serves as the team leader for a project that scientifically verifies the relationship between space, behavior, and psychology, as part of NOMURA Co.,Ltd. 's social good initiatives.

-Aono: "For the past 130 years, NOMURA has provided 'Delight and Passion,' one of our management philosophies.
-Until now, we have not been able to talk much about Delight and Passion in terms other than our track record.
-So, for example, we are conducting various research, such as acquiring brainwave data from completion photos of past projects and extracting elements of emotion.
-We aim to provide new Delight and Passion by scientifically verifying this under the name of 'studying Delight and Passion,' and by unraveling the psychological background and explaining it to society."
+Aono: "For the past 130 years, NOMURA Co.,Ltd. has been providing 'Delight and Passion,' which is one of our core management principles.
+Until now, we haven't really been able to talk about Delight and Passion in ways other than our achievements.
+So, for example, we're conducting various studies, such as acquiring brainwave data from completion photos of past projects and extracting elements of inspiration.
+We aim to use this, under the name of 'the study of Delight and Passion,' to scientifically verify it, unravel the psychological background and explain it to society, and thereby provide new Delight and Passion."

-Aono says he hopes this initiative will continue for as long as NOMURA 's history, meaning for another 130 years or more.
+Aono says he hopes this initiative will continue for as long as NOMURA Co.,Ltd. 's history, that is, for more than 130 years to come.
+He then goes on to explain his reasons.

-Aono: "Continuous verification is essential to analyze and explain Delight and Passion.
-It is said that vision accounts for nearly 90% of human perception through the five senses, but we aim to elucidate the process by which various senses combine to generate joy and emotion, such as how sound in a space affects the human psyche."
+Aono: "In order to analyze and explain Delight and Passion, continuous empirical research is essential.
+It is said that vision accounts for nearly 90% of human perception through the five senses, but we aim to clarify the process by which various senses combine to evoke joy and emotion, such as how sound in a space affects a person's psychology."

 In 2022, Aono will celebrate his 24th year with the company.
 As a designer, there are things I value.

-Aono: "What I've always been conscious of is not being bound by anything.
-For example, there are many conceptual lines created by humans in the world, whether domestic or international, in architecture or interiors.
-I think I've always cherished the desire to create concept design are free from such preconceived notions."
+Aono: "What I've consistently focused on is not being bound by anything.
+For example, there are many conceptual lines in the world created by humans, such as domestic/international, architecture/ interiors, etc. I think I've always cherished the desire to create concept design that are liberated from such preconceived notions."

-Aono says that what he aims to do, not only through his work as no.10, but also through his work with the Future Creation Institute and Social Good, is to "enrich people's lives through the power of space."
+Aono explains that, in addition to his work as no.10, his goal through the Future Creation Institute and his social good activities is to "enrich people's lives through the power of space."
+He continues as follows:

 Aono: Listening to music makes me smile, shed tears, and a variety of other emotions.
 Space also has the same great power.
 I would like to convey joy and excitement to many people through the space.